courtneygrover/WaterAnalysisTool/README.md

 Parses data from an outputted .txt file from an ICP-AES machine.

 ## How To Run:
-`Please see TFP User Manual file.
+` Please see TFP User Manual.pdf file.